Center for Public Integrity: 2005–2007

 Lewis served as CPI's director until January 2005.
 As of his departure, CPI had published 14 books and more than 250 investigative reports.
 In 2005, CPI had a staff of 40 full-time Washington-based reporters who partnered with a network of writers and editors in more than 25 countries.
 Years later, Lewis said he decided to leave his position at CPI because "he didn't want it to become 'an institution that was Chuck's Excellent Adventure".
 Lewis' departure surprised and upset philanthropists Herb and Marion Sandler, who had partially funded the CPI's activities.

 In December 2004, CPI's board of directors chose television journalist Roberta Baskin as Lewis's successor.
 Baskin came to CPI after directing consumer investigations for ABC News's 20/20 and serving as Washington correspondent for PBS's NOW with Bill Moyers.
-Lewis wrote that "most of the Center's carefully assembled, very talented, senior staff had quit by the fall of 2005".

 In September 2005, CPI announced that it had discovered a pattern of plagiarism in the past work of a staff writer for CPI's 2002 book Capitol Offenders.
 CPI responded by hiring a copy editor to review all work, issuing a revised version of Capitol Offenders, sending letters of apology to all reporters whose work was plagiarized, authoring a new corrections policy, and returning an award the book received from Investigative Reporters and Editors.
 He went on to work for a political consulting firm that specializes in opposition research.
 In March 2007, he told the Milwaukee Journal-Sentinel that the center's official version "is not accurate in telling the full story of why I left the center," but did not elaborate.

 Baskin led the organization until May 24, 2006.

-Baskin was followed by Wendell Rawls Jr., who was named the center's interim executive director.
-Rawls had previously worked as the center's managing director — being named to that post by Baskin on December 19, 2005.
+Baskin was followed by Wendell Rawls Jr., who was named interim executive director.
+Rawls had previously served as the center's managing director, appointed to that post by Baskin on December 19, 2005.
 He joined CPI in August 2005.